raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 streamer.log(":sweat_drops: " + SENSOR_LOCATION_NAME + " Humidity(%)", humidity)
 ```

-- Note that the code above uses the `sweat_drops` emoji, but you can change this to another image, or omit it altogether.
+- Note that the code above uses the `sweat_drops` emoji for decoration, but you can change this to another image, or omit it altogether.

 - Add a line to flush the buffer and send the data.